 - a) Restoration criteria are applied when BUIs identified for each AOC are ready for assessment.
 State AOC staff conduct periodic qualitative reviews of the status of each AOC's BUIs as reported in RAP updates to gauge readiness. - b) The State's restoration criteria are applied to all BUIs except where locally developed criteria are approved.
 The PACs have the ability to establish restoration criteria that are functionally equivalent to the statewide criteria.
-Any locally developed criteria must be submitted to Chief of the MDEQ Water Bureau for approval.
+Any locally developed criteria must be submitted to the Office of the Great Lakes for approval.
 The PACs are expected to demonstrate how any locally developed criteria are equivalent to the statewide criteria.
 Approval is based on meeting or exceeding the State's criteria. - c) State assessments required for each BUI are integrated into the criteria. - d) Local targets that require assessment beyond what is required for the statewide criteria (e.g., more frequent, different parameters, etc.) are the responsibility of the local PAC, including reporting results to the MDEQ.
 The MDEQ assists as resources allow. - e) The MDEQ maintains the official delisting file for each AOC with all finalized BUI restoration/removal records, finalized memos/letters, RAPs, and finalized RAP updates.
-These files are maintained in the MDEQ Lansing offices and are available to the public. - f) RAP updates are prepared every 2 years for each AOC, and are the primary tool for documenting and communicating progress to the public and agencies.
-These documents are brief, user-friendly updates on recent remedial actions and assessments in the AOC.
-They are prepared by the MDEQ in consultation with the PAC and U.S. EPA.
-RAP updates are posted on the AOC web site.
+These files are maintained in the MDEQ Lansing offices and are available to the public.